It's

 Randleman leaps to the ground to finish him, Braga instinctively gets the

-guard and starts throwing elbow strikes, even though you can clearly see his
+guard and starts throwing elbow strikes, even though you can clearly see

 head bobbing and eyes rolling from the force of Randleman's blows.
-THAT'S why
+THAT'S

 the Brazilians have been so successful with their technique; anybody else